Skip to main content

 Permission Mapping (Code Implementation)

-The canRole() function in Go maps roles to three internal actions:
+The canRole() function in Go (internal/api/helpers.go) maps roles to internal actions, grouped into three permission tiers:

 In the current implementation, MEMBER and VIEWER have identical permissions (both map to read only).
 The distinction exists in the schema for future granularity (e.g., MEMBER may gain send_message or run_agent permissions).